adblockplus/wentral/README.md

 possible to produce detections for the missing images and to avoid giving out misguiding results this is considered an error.

+### Usage with JSON output of another adybm run

+Sometimes it could be useful to re-use the detections from another run.
+It can be to try different values of confidence threshold or IoU threshold or to produce visualizations.
+There's a built-in detector implementation that does
+this:

+    $ adybm -d json -p previous-run.json dataset_path

+This will load detections from `previous-run.json` (that was produced using `--output` option).
+Different confidence and IoU thresholds can be applied to produce different results from the orginal run.

+All detections with confidence above 0.001 will be included in the JSON output (with duplicates removed), so it's possible to take an output of a run with high confidence threshold and reevaluate it with a lower confidence threshold.
+The reverse is also possible of course.

+In addition to using JSON output as a source of detections, it can also be used as the source of the ground truth.
+In order to do it, give the JSON file as the dataset parameter:

+    $ adybm -d yolo -w yolo.weights previous-run.json

+Note: The JSON file contains the path to the original images, but it doesn't contain the images themselves.
+If the images are not where they were when the JSON file was produced, the JSON file cannot be used as a dataset anymore.

 ### Visualizing model performance

 You can produce visualizations with detection boxes and ground truth displayed